-At the same time, Mr. Masters began research to determine the validity of reports suggesting that another historically significant vessel, Blackbeard’s 1718 flagship, Queen Anne’s Revenge (QAR,) had also been lost within the same area.
+At the same time Mr. Masters began to follow up on research by NC Maritime Museum Historian David Moore, suggesting that another historically significant vessel, Blackbeard’s 1718 flagship Queen Anne’s Revenge (QAR,) had also been lost within the same area.
 Following confirmation of that fact, in late 1987, application was made for a state permit covering QAR, which was granted in January 1988.
 A year thereafter, a second Blackbeard vessel, the pirate sloop Adventure, was added to the permit.

 Initial diving reconnaissance in 1987 established that conditions in the prime target area, while not ideal, were adequate for search and salvage operations.
 Mr. Masters and his long-time friend Dr. Allan Fields then enlisted the aid of attorney Louis J. Pleeter, accountant Glenn R Haft, and others.
 In early 1988, Intersal Inc. was incorporated in Florida with an expressed goal of helping to increase knowledge and awareness of America’s rich maritime heritage by researching, locating and excavating valuable historic shipwrecks.
 Presentations were made to prospective investors, and funds were raised to allow for commencement of field operations in the fall of 1988.

 For approximately one month in 1988, and again in 1989, the Company conducted preliminary magnetometer survey operations in the shallower portions of the target area.
 Many groups of anomalies (possible shipwreck sites) were electronically pinpointed for follow-up sand removal and diving investigation.
 In 1990, Pelican III, a forty-two foot steel-hulled crew boat powered by two large diesel engines, was purchased, refitted, equipped with twin twenty-six inch diameter custom-built prop-wash diverters, and brought to Beaufort Inlet to begin search operations.